Steph7478/Lumiere-Backend/README.md

 ## 🛑 Disclaimer

 This project is developed solely for **learning, practice, and portfolio demonstration purposes**.
-It is intended to showcase proficiency in advanced software architecture, security, and performance patterns (DDD, Clean Architecture, AOP, RSA, Caching).
+It is intended to showcase proficiency in advanced software architecture, security, and performance patterns (DDD, Clean Architecture, AOP, RSA, Caching, **Resilience4j**).
 It is not a live or production-ready commercial application.